[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 This one is interesting to me.
 A new Walther pistol is popping up in a variety of online dealer catalogs.
 Called the P22QD, there is little hard information about the pistol other than it is a .22 LR handgun that is part of the existing P22 line.
 My guess is that QD stands for Quick Defense, and the guns will have a similar trigger to that found on the company’s PPQ.
 If so, I suspect this will be a very good seller.

 Taurus looks to be ready to introduce a replacement for the TCP line of pistols: the Spectrum.
 These new .380 handguns – not yet officially announced by Taurus – appear to be offered in a wide range of color options with frame, slide and insert colors that can combine for dozens of possibilities.
-Read more about them here.
+(Update: You can read my Taurus Spectrum review here.)

 JP GMR-15 9mm Carbine